For What It's Worth: Covers and sampling

 "For What It's Worth" has been covered, sampled, and referenced in numerous musical performances.
 Versions include those by The Staple Singers (US #66 in 1967, CAN #46 in 1967), Art (1967 single from Supernatural Fairy Tales), King Curtis (in the 1967 album King Sized Soul), Ken Lyon & Tombstone, Rush, Cher, the Candyskins, Oui 3 (UK #28), Queensrÿche (on their album Take Cover), Miriam Makeba (on her album Keep Me in Mind), Ozzy Osbourne and (həd) ^{p.e.} (retitled Children).
 Cher's 1969 cover did not make the Billboard Hot 100 but it did reach #88 in Canada.
 AllMusic retrospectively called her version "mature [and] forceful".

 Sergio Mendes and Brasil '66 recorded a version of this song.
 It reached #10 in the Adult Contemporary Music Chart on September 19, 1970.

 David Cassidy recorded an extended live version for his 1974 album Cassidy Live!
 (Bell Records, UK #9; recorded live in Great Britain in May 1974).

 The hip-hop group Public Enemy sampled "For What It's Worth" on their 1998 song "He Got Game", which featured Stephen Stills reprising his vocal performance from the original song.
 Oui 3 adapted the song for their 1993 debut single of the same name, which reached number 26 in the UK chart.

 In 2017, Haley Reinhart released a cover of the song as the third single from her third studio album, What's That Sound?
 In 2018, the Lone Bellow released a cover of the song as a single.
 In 2022 Stevie Nicks released a cover of it as well, not to be confused with her 2011 song of the same name.
+In 2024, Hootie & the Blowfish also released their own cover as single.